 A high customer retention rate means more loyal customers, a competitive edge, earning more referrals, and access to more feedback.
-There’s no reason for a brand not to want a robust customer engagement platform to achieve that.
-And, of course, retaining existing customers with a powerful customer engagement tool is much cheaper than acquiring new ones.
+And, of course, retaining existing customers is much cheaper than acquiring new ones.

-We understand that increasing your customer retention rate through a comprehensive customer engagement solution is the gold standard way to grow, but how do you achieve that?
-This guide answers that question.
+We understand that increasing your customer retention rate is the gold standard for growth, but how do you achieve that?
+This guide comprehensively answers that question by sharing eight actionable ways to increase customer retention with examples of global brands.

-How to calculate the retention rate with the formula?
+How to calculate customer retention rate using a formula?

-You need three data points to calculate the customer retention rate:
+You need three data points for measuring customer retention rate:

 1. Number of customers at the beginning of the period (S)